LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 DRD: a Data Race Detector
 =========================

-Last update: December 3, 2007 by Bart Van Assche.
+Last update: June 2, 2008 by Bart Van Assche.

 The Difficulty of Multithreading Programming